Senior Editor in New York

 Charo has been faculty for the ONA/Poynter Leadership Academy for Women in Digital Media in 2016 and ONA’s Women’s Leadership Accelerator in 2017 and 2018, where she coached and mentored some of the most accomplished women moving up the ladder in digital journalism and technology organizations in the United States and internationally.

-Charo specializes in developing strategic and product thinking plans for newsrooms, digital content optimization and audience development via emerging platforms with a human-centric approach.
+Charo specializes in leading innovation and developing strategic and product thinking plans for newsrooms, digital content optimization and audience development via emerging platforms with a human-centric approach.
 She has been a speaker at ONA, NAHJ and the Interamerican Press Society, among others.

 She holds a Bachelor’s degree in Journalism and Broadcasting from Universidad del Sagrado Corazón in San Juan and a Juris Doctor from the University of Puerto Rico.